WAKIOM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 + `3-twofiles`  -  Displays the content of /etc/passwd and /etc/hosts

 + `4-lastlines` -   Displays the last 10 lines of /etc/passwd
++ `5-firstlines` - Displays the first 10 lines of /etc/passwd